Raw feeding: Nutritional balance

-The nutritional balance of a raw diet can vary greatly depending on the diet formulation.
-Some raw diet proponents prefer to use a variety of ingredients to provide a more balanced diet than a single food source.
-It is possible to meet all nutrient requirements feeding a raw food diet, but it is essential to know what ingredients are included in the diet and how they all contribute to meet the dog's nutrient requirements.

-The following table provides a list of potential ingredients that may help contribute to a balanced diet and ensure that a dog's nutrient requirements are met:
+The nutritional adequacy of a raw food diet varies based on the diet itself.
+A study looking at two commercial raw food diets found both failed to meet AAFCO guidelines.
+Cases of health issues arising from raw food diets have been reported in the literature with many bacterial outbreaks attributed to raw feeding.

 Deficiency problems

 According to a study on homemade raw diets, very few owners follow a recipe, and this results in a risk of nutritional imbalance.

 In terms of vitamins, the presence of avidin in raw eggs can bind to biotin and make it unavailable for absorption which can lead to a deficiency.
 Raw fish has high level of thiaminase activity that can breakdown thiamine and lead to a deficiency.
 Liver, often used in raw diets, is rich in vitamin A. High amounts of liver can cause vitamin A toxicity, called hypervitaminosis A.

 The Association of American Feed Control Officials (AAFCO) provides standards that guides many commercial pet food companies.
 This level of supervision does not occur with homemade food and this can predispose them to a variety of deficiencies and imbalances.
 One study analyzed the nutritional content of three homemade diets (BARF, Ultimate and Volhard) and two commercial raw food diets (Steve's Real Food and Sojourner Farms) and compared it to the AAFCO standards, showing nutritional imbalances in the homemade diets.
 Three of the diets had inadequate calcium-to-phosphorus ratios, which may lead to hyperparathyroidism and fibrous osteodystrophy in puppies.
 As well, homemade diets were proven to have deficiencies in vitamin D, important for bone health by facilitating calcium absorption in the gut, which contribute to storage in bone, and vitamin E, which improves overall immune function by reducing oxidative stress.
 Oxidative stress happens when free radical formation, which is a natural process, excess the body's ability to destroy them, resulting in cellular damage and inflammation.
 Antioxidants improve the destruction process by scavenging the free radicals.
 Many macro-minerals were also undersupplied such as, Zinc, Potassium and Sodium in the homemade puppy diet.
 Another study analyzed 95 homemade BARF diets and found that 60% of these diets had an imbalance in either one, or a combination of calcium, phosphorus, vitamin D, iodine, zinc, copper, and vitamin A.